Ganga Aarti Haridwar Timings 2026: Best Time & Tips

 The Varanasi Ganga Aarti at Dashashwamedh Ghat is more elaborate and theatrical — performed by a larger number of priests in perfect synchrony, with a more choreographed visual quality.

 If you can visit both, do.
-If you must choose, the Ganga Aarti timing in Haridwar and the overall atmosphere of Har Ki Pauri make Haridwar the slightly more accessible and in some ways more moving of the two for first-time visitors.
+If you must choose, the Ganga Aarti Haridwar Timings and the overall atmosphere of Har Ki Pauri make Haridwar the slightly more accessible and in some ways more moving of the two for first-time visitors.

 Practical Summary

-The Ganga Aarti timing in Haridwar ranges from 5:30 PM in December to 7:15 PM in June and July, always aligned with sunset.
+The Ganga Aarti Haridwar Timings ranges from 5:30 PM in December to 7:15 PM in June and July, always aligned with sunset.
 The ceremony is held at Har Ki Pauri twice daily — at dawn and at dusk — every single day of the year without interruption.

 Arrive early, dress modestly, leave your shoes at the entrance, and if possible attend both the morning and evening versions during your stay.